Mitheeledke/Mitheeledke/README.md

 - 👋 Hi, I’m @Mitheeledke
 - 👀 I’m interested in programming / coding
 - 🌱 I’m currently learning ..
-- 💞️ I’m looking to collaborate on government
+- 💞️ I’m looking for devine Knowledge
-- 📫 How to reach me find mee..!
+- 📫 Think How to reach me, find mee..!

 <!---
 Mitheeledke/Mitheeledke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.